Ontario election 2018 platform guide: Where the parties stand on everything from hydro bills to taxes to transit

 - Clean up the mercury in the English–Wabigoon River in northwestern Ontario and commit an additional $12 million to a Mercury Disability Fund for people suffering from complications

-- Update the Environmental Bill of Rights and expanding parks in consultation with First Nations
+- Update the Environmental Bill of Rights and expand parks in consultation with First Nations

 Sources: NDP Platform

-Note: *Correction: In an earlier version of this post, we said the NDP would convert all student debts into grants but they are only pledging to convert provincial loans for all new and current postsecondary students into grants.